cardano-foundation/CIPs/CIP-0095/README.md

 - Is it necessary to provide a method to prove ownership of DRep key? and can CIP-30's `api.signData()` be used to prove ownership of multi-stake keys?
 - Is it sensible to place multi-stake key burden onto clients?
-- Does supporting governance action submission a necessary burden for the scope of this proposal?
+- <s>Does supporting governance action submission a necessary burden for the scope of this proposal?</s>
+  - Since moving burden of transaction construction from wallet to app, this becomes much less of an issue as the complex error checking should now be done by the application.
 - Should this proposal cater for non-key-based stake credential?
+  - We could just change all references of keys to credentials to allow this?
 - Should there be a more elegant way for the optional sharing of governance state?